gaetanfacchinetti/DensityFlows.jl/docs/src/index.md

 ## Layers

 Currently, only NICE and RNVP coupling layers are implemented.
 They are, _triangular_ layers, which make the evaluation of their jacobian much easier.
-In practice, every layer can be described as a function mapping a $d$ dimensional vector to another $d$ dimensional vector, which indices are computed as follows
+In practice, every layer can be described as a function mapping a ``d`` dimensional vector to another ``d`` dimensional vector, which indices are computed as follows

 ```math
 \begin{equation*}